nerves-project/nerves_system_grisp2/README.md

 - [x] Update Linux kernel to 5.10
 - [x] Update Nerves Toolchain 1.5.0 version
 - [x] Implement A/B firmware updates work
-- [ ] Create example app that uses GRiSP2?
-Perhaps Nerves Livebook?
+- [x] Create example app that uses GRiSP2.
+See Circuits Quickstart and Nerves Livebook
 - [ ] Review Linux kernel options and compare with other systems
 - [ ] Clean up debug and low hanging items to improve boot time
 - [ ] Clean up changes to GRiSP repositories and send PRs